-- 1. The non-voting liaisons shall include: - a.
-One appointed by the Governmental Advisory Committee; - b.
-One appointed by the Root Server System Advisory Committee established by Article XI of these Bylaws; - c.
-One appointed by the Security and Stability Advisory Committee established by Article XI of these Bylaws; - d.
-One appointed by the Internet Engineering Task Force. - 2.
-Subject to the provisions of the Transition Article of these Bylaws, the non-voting liaisons shall serve terms that begin at the conclusion of each annual meeting.
-At least one month before the commencement of each annual meeting, each body entitled to appoint a non-voting liaison shall give the Secretary of ICANN written notice of its appointment. - 3.
-Non-voting liaisons shall serve as volunteers, without compensation other than the reimbursement of certain expenses.
+1. The non-voting liaisons shall include:

+a.
+One appointed by the Governmental Advisory Committee;

+b.
+One appointed by the Root Server System Advisory Committee established by Article XI of these Bylaws;

+c.
+One appointed by the Security and Stability Advisory Committee established by Article XI of these Bylaws;

+d.
+One appointed by the Internet Engineering Task Force.

+2. The non-voting liaisons shall serve terms that begin at the conclusion of each annual meeting.
+At least one month before the commencement of each annual meeting, each body entitled to appoint a non-voting liaison shall give the Secretary of ICANN written notice of its appointment.

-- 4. Each non-voting liaison may be reappointed, and shall remain in that position until a successor has been appointed or until the liaison resigns or is removed in accordance with these Bylaws. - 5.
-The non-voting liaisons shall be entitled to attend Board meetings, participate in Board discussions and deliberations, and have access (under conditions established by the Board) to materials provided to Directors for use in Board discussions, deliberations and meetings, but shall otherwise not have any of the rights and privileges of Directors.
+3. Each non-voting liaison may be reappointed, and shall remain in that position until a successor has been appointed or until the liaison resigns or is removed in accordance with these Bylaws.

+4. The non-voting liaisons shall be entitled to attend Board meetings, participate in Board discussions and deliberations, and have access (under conditions established by the Board) to materials provided to Directors for use in Board discussions, deliberations and meetings, but shall otherwise not have any of the rights and privileges of Directors.
 Non-voting liaisons shall be entitled (under conditions established by the Board) to use any materials provided to them pursuant to this Section for the purpose of consulting with their respective committee or organization.